AsjadIqbal/myNote/README.md

 Requirements: Java Development Kit(JDK) version 15 or higher.

 ## Download Application:
-You can directly run the application by downloading the JAR file (myNote.jar), provided you have JDK 15 or higher.
+You can directly run the application by downloading the [JAR file](myNote.jar), provided you have JDK 15 or higher.

 ## Screenshots
 ![screenshot1](screenshots/myNote1.png)